Indie moet vrij! Werkt en vecht ervoor!

 He produced several other propaganda posters during the War, including others for the Dutch Government in exile and variant designs for: “And They will say this was their finest hour” and “We beat ’em before…we will beat ’em again”, posters based upon quotations from Prime Minster Winston Churchill’s famous wartime speeches.

-Another example (from our past inventory) appears in the current major British Library Exhibition, Maps and the 20th Century: Drawing the Line (Nov 2016-March 2017).
+Another example of this poster (from our past inventory) appeared in the major British Library Exhibition, Maps and the 20th Century: Drawing the Line (Nov 2016-March 2017).

 Refs: Tom Harper (Ed)/British Library: Exhibition Catalogue: Maps and the 20th Century: Drawing the Line, p.130 & Pl.77 (Maps C.C.6.a.77)